Leninner/personal_portfolio/src/content/blog/ssh-key-pair.md

 SSH is a **protocol** that allows us to connect to a remote machine and execute commands on it.
 In order to connect to a remote machine, we need to have a ssh key pair.
 This key pair is composed by a **public key and a private key**.
 The public key is stored in the `remote machine` and the private key is stored in `our local machine`.
 In this post, we will see how to generate a ssh key pair.

+> You can read more about ssh in the [official documentation](https://www.ssh.com/ssh/protocol/).

 ## Generating a ssh key pair

 In order to generate a ssh key pair, we will use the `ssh-keygen` command.
 This command will generate a ssh key pair in the `~/.ssh` directory.
 The `~/.ssh` directory is the default directory where the ssh keys are stored.